nelsonjchen/2025-cruise-decompile/Excursions.md

 Local Vienna Venue

 **There is an additional cost for this optional tour.
-By selecting this tour, you agree to pay € [@SellPrice] Euros to your stateroom account once onboard.
+By selecting this tour, you agree to pay € 99 Euros to your stateroom account once onboard.
 You may remove this optional tour up until 3 days prior to the date of activity in order to avoid cancellation penalties.
 A minimum number of participants is required in order to operate optional tours.
 Please speak to your Cruise Manager once onboard for additional information.**

 ## Grein - Fri, Jul 11